Kate & Kris share how to become an English teacher abroad in this interview about their experience living & teaching around the world.

 Tell us a bit about yourself and teaching abroad?

 We are both from the UK and we teach English abroad; doing so for ten years now.
 We have worked in Thailand, the UK, Spain, Ukraine, Vietnam, and China.
 We currently teach in Bangkok.

 Why did you decide to move abroad?

 It was an accident.
 We went traveling and then the money started to run low.
 We decided that we could either go home early or find another way to stay abroad.
 We found an offer for a course to teach English as a foreign language (TEFL) in Thailand.
+This is a great course because it can be paired with any of the fastest degrees that pay well to boost your chances of employment even further.
 We had friends who were teaching English (in Spain) and enjoyed it, so we thought we’d give it a go.

 Did you find it easy to find teaching positions?

 It’s much easier to find positions teaching English than it is to find jobs back home, it seems.
 There are lots and lots of positions available all over the world.
 The trick is to make sure you get a quality position, as there are a lot of scams and jobs that exploit teachers out there.
 For example, we look for schools that invest in their teachers in terms of professional development, who understand that teachers need time to prepare lessons and who provide resources such as photocopying facilities, computers, and a library of resource books.

 What is the interview/application process like for these jobs?

 It varies.
 On one end of the spectrum, there are some that seem like merely a formality.
 You send off your c.v. and covering letter and then they ask to speak to you over Skype (or face to face if you are in the country).
 They don’t really ask you any questions about yourself and your teaching and just tell you about the position.
 One interview we had was less than ten minutes.
 For both of us (we didn’t take it).